rrovetto/Ethics-in-Ontology-Development/Principles/README.md

 -   authority (e.g., having an ontology published in a standards organization or as a standard),

 ### Copyright
-© 2020-2021, Robert John Rovetto.
+© 2017-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.
+If you use any content from these Github pages, then you must cite them.
+No claims to completeness.
+No liability.
+No warranty.